-'… A set of surveillance procedures covering the whole transfusion chain (from the collection of blood and its components to the follow-up of recipients), intended to collect and assess information on unexpected or undesirable effects resulting from the therapeutic use of labile blood products, and to prevent their occurrence or recurrence …'(1)
+'… A set of surveillance procedures covering the whole transfusion chain (from the collection of blood and its components to the follow-up of recipients), intended to collect and assess information on unexpected or undesirable effects resulting from the therapeutic use of labile blood products, and to prevent their occurrence or recurrence …'(1, 3)

-The National Blood Authority has overall responsibility for haemovigilance in Australia under the governance of the Haemovigilance Advisory Committee.
-The Blood Service however plays a significant role in haemovigilance through its links with the jurisdictional programs (such as STIR, BloodSafe, Blood Watch and QiiT), and as an intrinsic part of the 'vein‑to‑vein' transfusion process through its collection, manufacture and supply of blood components and as provider of transfusion expertise.
+Lifeblood also plays a significant role in haemovigilance through its links with the jurisdictional programs (such as STIR, BloodSafe and Blood Watch), and as an intrinsic part of the 'vein‑to‑vein' transfusion process through its collection, manufacture and supply of blood components and as provider of transfusion expertise.

 - De Vries RRP, Faber JC, Robillard P. Hemovigilance: an effective tool for improving transfusion safety.
 Oxford, UK, John Wiley & Sons, Ltd, 2012.

 - National Blood Authority.
 Australian Haemovigilance Report 2016.
 Barton, ACT: NBA, 2013.

 - Faber JC.
 Worldwide overview of existing haemovigilance systems.
 Transfusion and Apheresis Science 2004;31:99–110.